Biography of Julius Robert Oppenheimer, father of the atomic bomb

 Development of the atomic bomb: the Manhattan Project

-During World War II, Oppenheimer was appointed as the scientific director of the Manhattan Project, a top-secret research and development project aimed at building an atomic bomb.
+During World War II, Oppenheimer was appointed scientific director of the Manhattan Project, a top-secret research and development project aimed at building an atomic bomb.

-Under his leadership, the project managed to successfully develop and test the first atomic bomb in the New Mexico desert on July 16, 1945.
-The test was dubbed "Trinity."
+Under his leadership, the project successfully developed and tested the first atomic bomb in the New Mexico desert on July 16, 1945.
+The test was codenamed "Trinity."

 The successful test led to the use of atomic bombs on the Japanese cities of Hiroshima and Nagasaki in August 1945, which played a crucial role in ending the war.

 Oppenheimer was deeply affected by the devastating consequences of the atomic bombs that were dropped on Hiroshima and Nagasaki in August 1945.
-While these bombs helped end the war, they also caused enormous destruction and loss of life, leading to a strong reflection on Oppenheimer and many other scientists involved in the Manhattan Project.
+While these bombs helped end the war, they also caused enormous destruction and loss of life, which left Oppenheimer and many other scientists involved in the Manhattan Project feeling deeply self-conscious.

-As chairman of the United States government's Special Services Advisory Committee (GAEC), Oppenheimer advocated a focus on nuclear weapons control and the prevention of their proliferation.
+As chairman of the United States government's Special Services Advisory Committee (SAC), Oppenheimer advocated a focus on controlling nuclear weapons and preventing their proliferation.
 He believed that the nuclear arms race was dangerous and that the world needed to avoid nuclear war at all costs.

-However, his position and growing concern about nuclear weapons attracted government attention during the Cold War era and the anti-communist Witch Hunt period in the United States.
+However, his position and growing concern about nuclear weapons attracted government attention during the Cold War era and the period of the anti-communist Witch Hunt in the United States.
 He was accused of having communist sympathies and of being a risk to national security.

-In 1954, his security clearance was revoked by the government, effectively ending his direct involvement in matters involving atomic energy and nuclear weapons.
+In 1954, his security clearance was revoked by the government, effectively ending his direct involvement in matters relating to atomic energy and nuclear weapons.

 In the following years, Oppenheimer continued his work in theoretical physics, focusing on astrophysics and quantum theory.
 He was director of the Institute for Advanced Study in Princeton, New Jersey, from 1947 to 1966, where he influenced the research of many young physicists.